ACQUISITION OF BARBERS’S SHOP MEMORABILIA – JUNE 2013

 The Police Lock Ups were flat packed and shipped out from England to be constructed on site.
 They were used to hold people overnight, mostly for drunk and disorderly.
-One lock up was demolished but the other was relocated to its present site next to the Courthouse in High Street in 2009 by the Historical Society.
-It has been restored and its official opening is to be held soon.
+One lock up was demolished but the other was relocated to its present site next to the Courthouse in High Street.
+It has been restored to its former glory and its plaque officially unveiled at the Trial of the Naked Horseman event.

 MACARTHUR’S 150TH CELEBRATIONS – 16-18 NOV 2007